oriyanh/anonyme-app/README.md

 Running instructions:

-A request must be sent to /whitebox endpoint.
+A POST request must be sent to /whitebox endpoint.
 Its body contains an input image file and a target image file, both 160x160x3.
 It can also contain a json containing eps and num_iter params, where eps is the FGSM attack step size, and num_iter is the maximum number of iteration for which FGSM attack will run.

-In order to view the FGSM attack code, you can view attacks.whitebox.fgsm.adversary.py.
+In order to view the FGSM attack code, you can view attacks.whitebox.fgsm.adversary.py .

+### Black-box attack pipeline

+Nearly identical to the white-box attack pipeline, except a POST request must be sent to /blackbox with a list if input image files in its body, each image 224x224x3.
+To review the attack code, you can view attacks.blackbox.adversaries.py .
+Weights file substitute_resnet50.h5 must be present in the weights directory, available in our google drive directory.

 ### Substitute model training